6 Small Credit Reporting Agencies Consumers Should Know About

 Certegy Check Services

 Certegy Check Services maintains a database of check-writing history to help businesses decide whether to accept checks from consumers.
-They also provide check screening services for retail businesses who accept checks.
+They also provide check screening services for retail businesses that accept checks.
 Businesses use Certegy to reduce the risk of check fraud and may decline to accept a check from you if you have negative information in your report.
 Your checking report with Certegy only contains a record of the checks you’ve written to businesses who use their services.
 Even if you're not a heavy check writer, checking your report from Certegy Check Services can help you detect when someone else may have written bad checks in your name.

 Innovis is often referred to as the fourth credit bureau because it collects similar information to the big three credit bureaus.
 Innovis provides ID verification data to help with fraud detection and prevention, and many businesses use them for pre-screening potential customers.
 They also collect many pieces of non-traditional credit information like rent payments, magazine subscriptions, and utility bills.
 You can order your annual credit report from Innovis by mail, phone, online, or in person.